-You can easily duplicate stuff in PowerPoint.
-You can just select a shape and press the Ctrl + D key combination.
-However, such duplication copies everything: the shape, and its format attributes, such as all fills, outlines, and effects.
-Sometimes you may only want to use those fill, outline, and effect attributes for other shapes you create.
-For instance, let us imagine that you have a square that is colored orange, has no outline, and contains a bevel effect.
-Now you draw a star on your slide and it has completely different attributes.
-How can you make sure that it matches the attributes of the square?
-You can spend some time, and apply those attributes to the star manually, but if you need to do that for ten or fifteen more shapes, that may result in a few hours of repetitive work!
+As in our example shown in Figure 1, above, let us imagine that you have a rounded rectangle that is colored blue, has a darker blue outline and contains a reflection effect.
+Now, you draw a diamond shape on your slide, and it has completely different attributes.
+How can you make sure that it matches the attributes of the rounded rectangle?
+You can spend some time and apply those attributes to the diamond shape manually, but if you need to do that for ten or fifteen more shapes, that may result in a few hours of repetitive work.
 Fortunately, the Format Painter command can rescue you from this monotonous task very easily.
-So what does the Format Painter command do?
+So, what does the Format Painter command do?
 Here are some answers:

 - Format Painter copies attributes from one shape to other shapes on the same slide, the same presentation, or across presentations.

 - Format Painter works beyond the shapes on any other slide object.
 You can use it to copy the look of text placeholders, tables, pictures, charts, etc.

 Follow these steps to use the Format Painter in PowerPoint 365 for Mac:

 - Select the shape whose attributes you want to copy, as shown in Figure 2, below.

 - Now, access the Home tab of the Ribbon, and click the Format button, as shown highlighted in red within Figure 3, below.
 You can also press the Cmd + Shift + C keyboard shortcut to copy object attributes.

 - Clicking the Format button will change the cursor to a paintbrush icon, as shown in Figure 4, below.
 Do note that the cursor will not change if you used the Cmd + Shift + C keyboard shortcut.